Meet Howard and Piper

 Howard, on the other hand, was busy peeing on the breeder's foot.

-And Howard and Piper excel at teamwork.
-Piper uses his nose to open underwear and sock drawers, and Howard uses his teeth to displace the contents around the house.
+Howard and Piper excelled at teamwork.
+Piper used his nose to open sock drawers, and Howard used his teeth to displace the contents around the house.
 It wasn't unusual for visitors to see Howard proudly trotting into the living room with a pair of underpants in his mouth.